-Affiliated hospitals are University of MS Medical Center Grenada in Grenada, Delta Regional Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, and Northwest Mississippi Medical Center in Clarksdale.
+Affiliated hospitals are University of MS Medical Center Grenada in Grenada, Delta Health-The Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, Delta Health-Northwest Reginal in Clarksdale, North Sunflower Medical Center in Ruleville, and Chicot Memorial Center in Lake Village, AR.
 Clinical assignments are at the discretion of the college.